GabrielBalzer/hypercasualgame/documentation/UC_Settings.md

 ## Settings

 ### 1.1 Brief Description
-In the settings menu it is possible to manage the own user account, sound and user interface settings, read about the developer or get redirected to the main menu.
+In the settings menu the user can manage their account, sound and user interface settings, read about the developers (view the credits) or get redirected to the main menu.

 The title menu includes a button for this function.
 ## 2. Flow of Events